percona/psmdb-docs/docs/fips.md

 The FIPS compliance in Percona Server for MongoDB is implemented in the same way, as in MongoDB Enterprise.
 It is available [Percona Server for MongoDB Pro out of the box](psmdb-pro.md) starting with version 6.0.9-7.
 You can also receive this functionality by [building Percona Server for MongoDB from source code](install/source.md).

+## Platform support

+Starting with Percona Server for MongoDB 6.0.9-7, you can run FIPS mode on all [supported operating systems](https://www.percona.com/services/policies/percona-software-support-lifecycle#mongodb).
+To run FIPS mode for Percona Server for MongoDB, your Linux system must be configured with the OpenSSL library FIPS certified module.

+Note, that FIPS modules on Ubuntu 24.04 are not available yet as they are awaiting final certification by CMVP.

 See [Configure MongoDB for FIPS](https://www.mongodb.com/docs/v6.0/tutorial/configure-fips/) in MongoDB documentation for configuration guidelines.